ucdavis/hpccf-docs/docs/maintenance/december-2025.md

 [https://hippo.ucdavis.edu/Farm/product/index](https://hippo.ucdavis.edu/Farm/product/index).
 Note that there are significant delays in the delivery of computing hardware.

+### New Public Access Group Name

+The long-term group name used for free-tier Farm access will be changing.
+The new group name will be `publicgrp`, but the description in Hippo will remain the same (`CA&ES Free Tier sponsored by Adam Getchell`).
+All users in the previous group have been automatically transitioned.

+### New Login Node

+Farm's login node will be upgraded to a new system.
+Changes:

+- CPUs: 32 -> 256
+- RAM: 64 GB -> 512 GB

 ## Franklin Specific

 None at this time.

 ## Hive Specific

+### New Login Node

 The two current virtual login nodes will be replaced with physical hardware.
-This will double the number of CPUs and quadruple the amount of RAM each has.
+Changes:

+- CPUs: 32 -> 64
+- RAM: 64 GB -> 256 GB

 Additionally, the physical machines have InfiniBand, which should reduce overhead when accessing storage.